moontemplar212/Testing/TestingTypes.md

 Functional testing refers to the testing of the software system against the functional requirements/specifications of that system.
 This is performed by using an appropriate assortment of inputs to exercise the code functions and compare the outputs against expected outputs.

 ### Unit testing:
-  * Individual [ units / modules / functions ] of action
+  * Individual [ units / modules / functions ] actions

-Unit testing is the most basic form of testing where single functions ideally with one ( or a few ) inputs and a single output are exercised.
+Unit testing is the most basic form of testing where single functions or parts of the system, ideally with one ( or a few ) inputs and a single output, are exercised.
 Functions should be tested in isolation without any dependancies or interactions with other code outside its own function scope.
 This ensures that the function works as intended by itself.

 > **Example**
 ><br>